 - Banana: overripe for most sweetness, but it is a bit of balance to avoid too much banana flavour.
 If the skin is really black, they’re probably too ripe for this recipe, and better for banana bread.

-- Non-Dairy Milk: oat milk, or go for cashew milk for an extra creamy shake.
+- Non-dairy milk: oat milk, or go for cashew milk for an extra creamy shake.

 - Vanilla: powder or bean is ideal, but extract works too (see below).

 - Honey: optional, if you want something a bit sweeter.
 Use maple syrup or another liquid sweetener if preferred.
+If you want the shake to be completely fruit sweetened, you could add dates instead of a liquid sweetener.
+I don’t have a really strong blender, so I prefer honey.

 Of course if you prefer a more traditional avocado milkshake, you can use ice cream.
 Vegan vanilla ice cream is an ideal substitution for the frozen bananas.